Glass Jar Butter Churns Page 1

 The butter churn on the right was the most modern of the four Home Butter Makers and utilized similar construction but the treads were much more substantial and it was on a square, sloped shoulder jar.
 This was a two quart size and the paddle has been angled to fit inside the square jar.
 The large gear was still marked THE HOME BUTTER MAKER TRADEMARK U.S.A. and again there was no manufacturer, city or state listed.

 These are all Elgin butter churns that were sold by Sears.
 The first two churns are 2 and 4 quart Elgin butter churns with a Dazey style unmarked top.
 This style predated the blue handled one discussed below.
 The paper label on the four quart churn says; "Elgin Butter Churn Mixer and Whipper" and also has the Good Housekeeping Seal.
 The Good Housekeeping Seal first appeared in 1909.
 This earlier style was sold by Sears and Roebuck in their 1922 fall catalog and replaced the Home Butter Maker (discussed above).
 That year they were listed in only a one gallon size costing $1.98 which was 26 percent less than the Home Butter Maker they replaced.
 In the 1926 Sears catalog they were offered in 2, 3 and 4 quart sizes costing $1.30, $1.55 and $1.95.
 In the 1926-27 catalog they were offered in 2, 4 and 6 quart sizes but in 1927 the sizes were 4, 6 and 8 quart.
 Starting in the 1928-29 Sears catalog the sizes were 2, 4, 6 and 8 quart, which remained through out the run of this churn.
 Starting in the 1932 Sears catalog they were referred to as Elgin butter churns.
 During this period the glass jars were high shouldered and embossed with the quart size and QT., the paddles had four maple blades and the lids had the round, non-removable screen although in some years the catalog stated that this feature was not offered on the 2 quart size.
+Standard Churn Company advertisements from January 1922 announced that the perforated screen in the jar lid was a new feature.
+Interestingly this was the same time that the Dazey Churn and Manufacturing Company introduced there patented lid with a screen.
 In the 1935-36 Sears catalog for fall these butter churns were still sold however the jars were now the sloping shouldered style.
 In the 1936-37 Sears catalog a four quart cost $1.95, less than the price when it was introduced in 1922.
 This butter churn was replaced by the Elgin butter churn with a blue slanting handhold in the 1939-40 Sears catalog however it reappeared for a short period in the 1945-46 Sears catalog.
 At that point the jar was the sloping shouldered square jar, the dasher had two maple blades instead of four and the label now called it a Farm Master.
 At that time they were only offered in four and eight quart sizes and were priced at $2.29 and $3.75.
 This return of the older style churn could have been related to the end of WWII and availability of raw materials.

 The third butter churn is a 2 quart Elgin.
 This model has a distinctive slanting blue handle.
 This butter churn still has its original paper label that reads "ELGIN Guaranteed Highest Quality For The Modern Dairyman".
 Typically Elgin butter churns will have no manufacturer's information on the glass or the metal.
 When the label washes off the churns are unmarked.
 The fourth butter churn shown above is the same style in a 6 quart size.
 One characteristic of Elgin churns is the tops have a round, non-removable screen.
 The jars will usually be embossed with the quart size and QT.
 The paddles had four maple blades.
 These butter churns were sold in 2, 4, 6 and 8 quart sizes.
 They appeared in the fall 1939-40 through 1942-43 Sears catalogs.
 The six quart was priced at $2.29 in the 1939-40 catalog and $2.49 in the fall winter catalog of 1942-43.
 The two quart was 98 cents and $1.19 in the same catalogs.
 Sears offered no churns for sale in their 1944 catalog due to a shortage of critical materials and manufacturing facilities being used in the war effort.
 Interestingly in the 1945-46 Sears catalog this butter churn was no longer listed and was replaced by the previously sold butter churn with the Dazey style unmarked top discussed above.
 Most likely this was also due to material availability due to World War II.